Locals Being Engaged To Boost Inbound Tourism Via Digital Media - UrduPoint

 Locals Being Engaged To Boost Inbound Tourism Via Digital Media

-Moving ahead, after dismantling a negative perception about the country, the government has started engaging the locals of potential areas by training them in generation of quality content for tourism promotion.
-The move is aimed at empowering the locals dwelling in the northern areas of Pakistan.
+Moving ahead, after dismantling a negative perception about the country, the government has started engaging the locals of potential areas by training them for generation of quality content for tourism promotion.
+The move is aimed at empowering the locals dwelling in the far flung areas of Pakistan.

-"Promotion of inbound tourism is the top priority of Prime Minister, Imran Khan that is why the main focus is to capture social media industry which is highly preferred by the international travelers before visiting a country or tourist resort," said the members of PM's Social Media in an exclusive chat with APP on Thursday.
+"Promotion of inbound tourism is the top priority of Prime Minister, Imran Khan that is why the main focus is to capture social media industry which is highly preferred by the international travelers before visiting a country or tourist resort," said the members of PM's Social Media in an exclusive chat with APP.

 "There are a lot of places in Khyber Pkhtunkhwa, South Punjab and Balochistan which are yet to be seen by the local and foreign tourists, due to which, the locals are being trained to produce quality content for projecting astonishing beauty of their areas," said Momina, one of the PM's Social Media team member.